Wmchance/OOP-Game-Show-App-Techdegree-project-4/README.md

 <strong>Provides hint image if user loses four lives</strong><br>
 (Game.js lines 79-103)<br>
-If a player loses four lives, an image will be provided as a hint to help complete the phrase<br>
+If a player loses four lives, an image will be provided as a hint to help complete the phrase.<br>
 Images are unique to given phrases.<br>